alni/DigitalNightstand/README.md

 # DigitalNightstand

-Digital Nightstand for Tingbot/Raspberry Pi
+Digital Nightstand for the Tingbot/Raspberry Pi.

+Features includes:

+* Internet Radio,
+* Digital Clock
+* Alarm Clock
+* Web Frontend

+See <DigitalNightstand.tingapp/> for more information.

 ## Screenshots ##